-Type of FCP LGD s Volatility adjustment (H e )
+Type of FCP LGDs Volatility adjustment (H_c)

-financial collateral 0 % Volatility adjustment $H_e$ as set out in Articles 224 to 227.
+Financial collateral 0 % Volatility adjustment H_c as set out in Articles 224 to 227

-receivables 20 % 40 %
+Receivables 20 % 40 %

-residential and 20 % 40 %
+Residential property and commercial immovable property 20 % 40 %

-commercial

-immovable

-property

-other physical 25 % 40 %
+Other physical collateral 25 % 40 %

-collateral

-ineligible FCP Not 100 %
+Ineligible FCP Not applicable 100 %

-applicable

-- 2a.
-Where an eligible funded credit protection is denominated in a different currency than that of the exposure, the volatility adjustment for currency mismatch ( $\mathbf{H}{fx}$ ) shall be the same as the one that applies pursuant to Articles 224 to 227. - 3.
-As an alternative to the treatment set out in paragraphs 1 and 2, and subject to Article 124(7), institutions may assign a 50 % risk weight to the part of the exposure that is, within the limits set out in Article 125(1), point (a) and Article 126(1), point (a) respectively, fully collateralised by residential property or commercial immovable property situated within the territory of a Member State where all of the conditions laid down in Article 199, paragraph 3 or 4 are met. - 4.
-To calculate risk-weighted exposure amounts and expected loss amounts for IRB exposures that fall within the scope of Article 220, institutions shall use E\ in accordance with Article 220(4) and shall use LGD for unsecured exposures, as set out in Article 161(1), points (a), (aa) and (b).';
+- 3. Where an eligible funded credit protection is denominated in a different currency than that of the exposure, the volatility adjustment for currency mismatch (H{fx}) shall be the same as the one that applies pursuant to Articles 224 to 227. - 4.
+As an alternative to the treatment set out in paragraphs 1 and 2 of this Article, and subject to Article 124(9), institutions may assign a 50 % risk weight to the part of the exposure that is, within the limits set out in Article 125(1), first subparagraph, and Article 126(1), first subparagraph, respectively, fully collateralised by residential property or commercial immovable property situated within the territory of a Member State where all of the conditions set out in Article 199(3) or (4) are met. - 5.
+To calculate risk-weighted exposure amounts and expected loss amounts for IRB exposures that fall within the scope of Article 220, institutions shall use E in accordance with Article 220(4) and shall use LGD for unsecured exposures, as set out in Article 161(1), points (a), (aa) and (b).';

-Calculating risk-weighted exposure amounts and expected loss amounts in the case of pools of eligible funded credit protections for an exposure under the IRB Approach
+Calculating risk-weighted exposure amounts and expected loss amounts in the case of pools of eligible funded credit protection for an exposure treated under the IRB Approach

-Institutions that have obtained multiple types of funded credit protections may, for exposures treated under the IRB Approach, apply the formula set out in Article 230, sequentially for each individual type of collateral.
-For that purpose, those institutions shall, after each step of recognising one individual type of FCP, reduce the remaining value of the unsecured exposure ( $\mathbf{E}{\mathbf{U}}$ ) by the adjusted value of the collateral ( $\mathbf{E}{\mathbf{S}}$ ) recognised in that step.
-In accordance with Article 230(1), the total of $\mathbf{E}{\mathbf{S}}$ across all funded credit protection types shall be capped at the value of $\mathbf{E} \cdot (1 + \mathbf{H}{\mathbf{E}})$ , resulting in the following formula:
+Institutions that have obtained multiple types of funded credit protection may, for exposures treated under the IRB Approach, apply the formula set out in Article 230, sequentially for each individual type of collateral.
+For that purpose, those institutions shall, after each step of recognising one individual type of FCP, reduce the remaining value of the unsecured exposure (E_U) by the adjusted value of the collateral (E_S) recognised in that step.
+In accordance with Article 230(1), the total of E_S across all funded credit protection types shall be capped at the value of $E \cdot (1+H_E)$, resulting in the following formula: